-As discussed in Note 2, the financial statements present only the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services and do not purport to, and do not, present fairly the financial position of the State of Illinois as of June 30, 2013, and the changes in financial position or its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements present only the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services and do not purport to, and do not, present fairly the financial position of the State of Illinois of the State of Illinois, Department of Central Management Services, as of June 30, 2014, and the changes in its financial position or its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.